Lysis of Adhesions

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

-- Take pain medicines as directed by your doctor.
+- Take pain medications as directed by your doctor.

 - Avoid heavy lifting.

 - Do not drink carbonated beverages for two days.

 - Signs of infection, including fever and chills